 I was fortunate enough to travel to Australia a few years back and it is certainly a lovely place to visit as it is full of wonderful historical venues and culture.
 But, due to it being located on the other side of the globe it is perhaps not the best venue for hosting regular season baseball games in the middle of Spring Training since it could put the teams playing in them at a disadvantage.

-So, in my mind the real start of the season was last night between the Dodgers (winners of those two games in Australia) and the San Diego Padres.
+That is just a long winded way to say that, in my mind, the real start of the season was last night between the Dodgers (winners of those two games in Australia) and the San Diego Padres.

 Starting the year between two teams from the same state is nothing new for MLB.

 Last year the prime time opener had a bit of Texas twang to it when the newly minted American League Houston Astros hosted their in-state and new division foes the Texas Rangers.